-In the same way you use your core values to guide your choices in life, you’re going to use this standard to guide your wardrobe choices (I’ll refer to this as your Style Standard from now on.)
+In the same way that you use your core values to guide your choices in life, you can use this standard to guide your wardrobe choices (I’ll refer to this as your Style Standard from here on).

 Now try the keep/toss method again.
 Having a defined Style Standard takes the guesswork (and emotion) out of sorting your wardrobe.